rabbitmq/rabbitmq-website/site/web-stomp.md

 ## <a id="missing"/>Missing features

-RabbitMQ-Web-Stomp is fully compatible with the [RabbitMQ-STOMP](/stomp.html) plugin, with the exception of STOMP heartbeats.
+RabbitMQ Web STOMP is fully compatible with the [RabbitMQ STOMP](/stomp.html) plugin, with the exception of STOMP heartbeats.
 STOMP heartbeats won't work with SockJS.